bienflorencia/MIAU/README.md

-# Data of Neotropical carnivores (Mammalia: Carnivora) from 2000-2020
+# POPANC

 *Florencia Grattarola <a dir="ltr" href="http://orcid.org/0000-0001-8282-5732" target="_blank"><img class="is-rounded" src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" width="15"></a>, Kateřina Tschernosterová, Petr Keil*

-This repo includes the data and code presented in the manuscript "An analysis-ready database on presence-only and presence-absence data of Neotropical carnivores (Mammalia: Carnivora) from 2000-2020".
+This repo includes the data and code presented in the manuscript "**POPANC: An analysis-ready database on presence-only and presence-absence data of Neotropical carnivores (Mammalia: Carnivora) from 2000 to 2021**".

 ## Source data: the downloaded/digitised data sources